whooohq/whq-wordpress-starter-elementor/plugins/ele-custom-skin/readme.txt

 You can design a loop item just like a single template and it would be used as a skin so you can be able to create a post grid the way you like.

-Working on a major release!!!
-A new widget will be available that would increase the flexibility of loop creation.

 All you have to do is to create a Custom Grid Template and place the Post Item Widget (placeholder) in your template made with sections and columns, and why not other widgets.